Fixed point property for a CAT(0) space which admits a proper cocompact group action: Spaces which admit proper cocompact group actions

-\begin{lemma} Let $Y$ be a metric space.
-Assume that some group $\Gamma$ acts on $Y$ properly and cocompactly by isometries.
-Then there exists some positive real number $r >0$ such that the family $\{B(p,r)\}_{p\in Y}$ consisting of all $r$-balls in $Y$ is a Gromov-Hausdorff precompact family of metric spaces. \end{lemma}
+\begin{lemma} Let $X$ be a metric space.
+Assume that a group $\Gamma$ acts on $X$ properly and cocompactly by isometries.
+Then there exists some positive real number $r >0$ such that the family $\{B(p,r)\}_{p\in X}$ consisting of all open $r$-balls in $X$ is a Gromov-Hausdorff precompact family of metric spaces. \end{lemma}